tuananh/data-mesh-and-cloud/README.md

 Back to why cloud is perfect fit for this?
 It's because things on cloud are just logical distribution.
 It's easy to take a S3 bucket from one domain team and add it to your central infrastructure layer.
 Note that it's still centralized, in the sense of management only.

-The infrastructure is also still centralized but we can provide Spark cluster without configuring & managing it.
+The infrastructure is also still centralized but we can provide Spark cluster for domain teams.
+Domain teams do not have to worry about configuring & managing it now.
 The cloud is even better when you're not happy with the offering from data infrastructure as platform team.
 You can just go spun up a EMR cluster for processing yourselves.
 (Only if you must because of interopability, etc..)

 ## The tech stack